European Research Workshop in International Trade (ERWIT) 2019

 Professor Beata Javorcik (University of Oxford and CEPR)

 Recent political developments have tested the stability of the world trading system.
 Many commentators have suggested that the current political upsets are a populist backlash against the status quo of the international economic system by those who feel left behind by the recent wave of globalisation.
-Economists have documented the extent to which globalization and technological changes contributed to the decline of left behind regions, like manufacturing cities and sea-side towns.
+Economists have documented the extent to which globalisation and technological changes contributed to the decline of left behind regions, like manufacturing cities and sea-side towns.
 Empirical research in the last couple of decades has made much progress in understanding the processes of displacement and the challenges to re-employment.

 Looking forward from what we have learned, this panel will address the following questions: